OctopusDeploy/blog/blog/2022-05/at-the-helm-bob-walker/index.md

 - Technical account managers helping our customers get the most out of their license
 - Solutions architects helping overcome technical challenges
 - Licensing and renewal specialists answering those tricky licensing questions
+- Sales operations and training staff keeping everything running smoothly

 ## What does a typical day look like as Technical Director of Customer Success?

 As mentioned, I was one of the first US-based employees at Octopus.
 I woke up each day for the first few years with the simple goal of determining how best I could help customers.
 I wore many hats and performed different tasks.
 I answered support tickets, wrote blog posts, hosted webinars to show off new features, and helped customers 1:1 to overcome roadblocks.

 My day-to-day now focuses on leveraging my experience and perspective to support everyone in the Customer Success team.
-I might walk through bursting scenarios with a new customer success manager, or gather product feedback from the solutions architects and technical account managers.
-I might help our Product team determine our next focus or ensure everyone knows about new features and functionality.
+I might walk through bursting scenarios with a new customer success manager; share knowledge about the history of our product with the solutions architects and technical account managers so they can better help their customers; provide feedback to our Product team so they have the context to determine our next focus; ensure everyone knows about new features and functionality.

 ## What are the most common questions from our customers?